-MUSIC — CHORAL: The Sounds Choir of Idaho Falls will sing everything from madrigals to popular music Saturday at 7:30 p.m. in the Assembly Hall on Temple Square.
-Admission is free; no children under 8.
+MUSIC — CHOIR: The Ogden Community Choir will perform Mendelssogn’s “Elijah” at 7:30 p.m. in the Assembly Hall on Temple Square.
+Admission is free.